-Choose a silicone-free system that rebuilds broken bonds (with a caviar complex and some coconut oil to boot), like Nexxus New York Salon Care Therappe Rebalancing Shampoo and the Nexxus New York Salon Care Humectress Restoring Conditioner.
-They provide softness and nourish strands without a dulling weigh-down, which is crucial for that offhand gleam that remains the hallmark of the look.
+Choose a silicone-free system that rebuilds broken bonds (with a caviar complex and some coconut oil to boot), like Nexxus Therappe Rebalancing Shampoo and Nexxus Humectress Restoring Conditioner.
+They provide softness and nourish strands without a dulling weigh-down.
+This is crucial for that offhand gleam that remains the hallmark of the look.

 Step 2: Spray on a thermal protectant.

-Heat protectant both moisturizes hair and coats strands from harmful direct contact with hot tools.
-TRESemmé Platinum Strength Strengthening Heat Protect Spray helps shield against damage and frizz during the drying and styling process.
+A good heat protectant both moisturizes hair and guards strands from harmful direct contact with hot tools.
+TRESemmé Keratin Smooth Heat Defense Spray helps shield against damage and frizz during the drying and styling process.

 First use a vented (or slatted) brush, then switch to a paddle brush, moving in a firm, downward motion, once hair is noticeably just damp.

-Measure the mid-length of hair—rich girl hair usually has a bend near the hollow of the neck, or below the chin—and curl sections loosely, leaving hair on for the shortest amount of time possible.
-Some experts say to just leave it for two seconds max, depending on how fine your strands are.
+Measure the mid-length of hair and curl sections loosely, leaving hair on for the shortest amount of time possible.
+Rich girl hair usually has a bend near the hollow of the neck, or below the chin.
+Some experts say to just leave it for two seconds, depending on how fine your strands are.
 The key is to just end up with a bend, not a full wave… and definitely not a complete ringlet or curl.

 Step 5: Work in random sections.

 Don’t bend all sections the exact same way, or you risk a more formal, uniform-looking curl à la Hollywood red carpet waves.
-The look is more undone, so alternate your sections, and even mix up the thickness of each.
+The look is more undone.
+Alternate your sections, and even mix up the thickness of each.